Harvey Pratt: Native American Art

 Pratt encompasses painting, sculpting, wood carving, mural painting, bronze work, architectural design and graphic design.
 He is a self-taught artist and creates in the media of oil, acrylic, watercolor, metal, clay and wood.
 His artwork is a blend of his forensic art and law enforcement experience with traditional Native American environment.

 Pratt has received awards for his artwork at Inter-Tribal Indian Ceremonials, Gallup, New Mexico, and Red Earth Festival, Oklahoma City, Oklahoma.
 In 2005, he was given the title "Master Artist" by Red Earth, as well as being selected as the Red Earth 2005 Honored One.

 His works are in many permanent collections, including the National Park Service, the Smithsonian Institution, the Sequoyah National Research Center, and the University of Oklahoma.
 He accepted state appointments to the Oklahoma Arts Council by Governor Frank Keating and Governor Brad Henry.

 The Smithsonian's National Museum of the American Indian chose Pratt's Warriors' Circle of Honor, a 12-foot tall, stainless-steel circle balanced on a curved stone drum as the centerpiece of the National Native American Veterans Memorial.
 The memorial was installed outside the museum in 2020, but the official in-person dedication ceremonies did not take place until Veterans Day Weekend of 2022 because of the pandemic.

 Bigfoot Forensics & Artwork

 Pratt provided forensic artwork for David Paulides in the books Tribal Bigfoot and The Hoopa Project.
-Through extensive research, interviews and travels, Pratt produced dozens of forensic sketches from witnesses that David Paulides and himself met in California and his home state of Oklahoma.
-Pratt also has an online store on his own personal website where he sells bigfoot artwork.
+Through extensive research, interviews, and travels, Pratt produced dozens of forensic sketches from witnesses that David Paulides and he met in California and his home state of Oklahoma.
+Pratt also has an online store on his own personal website where he sells Bigfoot artwork.